xpgram/advance-wars/src/00 - Todo List.md

   This must be true otherwise my implementation of Terrain whitemasks wouldn't work.
 So, be wary of that?
   Nothing actually needs to happen right now, I just feel this misunderstanding has the potential for memory leaks or other deleterious behavior.
 But, you know, none have been observed yet.
+  - [ ] Verify absolutely that this is true.

 - [ ] Server and database setup
   Tables: